NeuroSimo/neurosimo/project_template/decider/README.md

 **How it works:**
 - The C++ wrapper automatically detects this attribute during module initialization
-- It calls your `process()` method the specified number of times with realistic dummy data
+- It calls your `process_periodic()` method the specified number of times with realistic dummy data
 - Each round uses fresh random data (seeded for reproducibility) to avoid state-dependent issues
 - This triggers JIT compilation, library loading, and other one-time initialization costs
 - Subsequent real processing calls should have a consistent latency